 The NOD layer manages the entire lifecycle of the Network Applications (from the development to the deployment, including the orchestration).
 It enables the end user (who is typically an automotive industry application developer) to manage the features and deployment of applications.
 By doing so, it separates the management procedures for the application layer from those for the network layer.
 This results in an interface that connects with the underlying systems responsible for creating and managing slices, allowing compatibility with any network orchestration solution and their corresponding slice management subsystems.
-To aid in the reusability of Network Applications, the 5G-IANA format includes also service-level details such as interface specifications and documentation.
-This enables Network Application sharing and composition with other Network Applications to form advanced Vertical Services in a distributed chain.
-Furthermore, each Network Application is described by a template that describes all the needed information to describe an application, such as the principal characteristics necessary for the correct functioning of the Network Application within the required 5G slice profile, which are used by the Orchestrator component of the ecosystem to deploy the Network Application using the appropriate slice for that.
+To aid in the re-usability of Network Applications, the 5G-IANA format includes also service-level details such as interface specifications and documentation.
+This enables Network Application sharing and composition with other Network Application is described by a template that describes all the needed information to describe an application, such as the principal characteristics necessary for the correct functioning of the Network Application within the required 5G slice profile, which are used by the Orchestrator component of the ecosystem to deploy the Network Application using the appropriate slice for that.